jboullion/MadCityPrototype/README.md

 Building the app also helps me think through the mechanics and how things should work.

-I am starting with a simple PHP and jQuery during the prototype phase.
+I am starting with PHP and jQuery during the prototype phase.
 I will be transitioning to React once I know how I want the mechanics / application to operate.

 I will also be setting this up as a PWA so that it can be played without an internet connection and loaded from the home screen.